Latino Lens FAQ

 Selected finalists must provide a financial production report that details the costs and usage of the budget and account for all support.
 Grantees must also acknowledge NALIP and Latino Lens in the opening and end credits, all promotional material and publicity of the short film project.

-Final short narrative projects must not have had a theatrical release, US broadcast airing or be available for online viewing prior to the premiere event on Thursday, June 23, 2016.
+Final short narrative projects must not have had a theatrical release, US broadcast airing or be available for online viewing prior to the premiere event at the Latino Media Festival on fall of 2018 in Los Angeles, CA.

 Final projects may be subject to disqualification if NALIP reasonably believes there is third party content – not owned by the content creator – that may be the subject of copyright protection or for any other reason at Sponsor’s reasonable discretion.
 Content that may not be used without prior permission includes, but is not limited to photographic images downloaded from public sources; drawing or images; music of any kind that is not in the public domain (i.e., any music produced after 1926); and voice-over material.
 Contestant is solely responsible for securing permission to use any copyrighted material and may be required, upon request, to submit proof of ownership or license to NALIP.